domi506/domi506/README.md

-- 👋 Hi, I’m @domi506
+- 👋 Hi, I’m Dominique Reyes
-- 👀 I’m interested in ...
+- 👀 I’m interested in TIC´s
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Front End
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front End
-- 📫 How to reach me ...
+- 📫 How to reach me https://cl.linkedin.com/in/dominique-reyes-681b8838

 <!---
 domi506/domi506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.